-Researchers awarded an International fellowship will be hosted and employed by a home host organisation in Ireland; they will spend the first two years seconded to their main partner organisation outside Ireland, with a mandatory one-year return phase at their home host organisation in Ireland, with the potential for optional placement(s) to placement partner organisation(s).
-Placements can be up to six months in the outgoing phase and another six months in the return phase.
+Researchers awarded an International fellowship will be hosted and employed by a home host organisation in Ireland; they will spend the first year seconded to their main partner organisation outside Ireland, with a mandatory one-year return phase at their home host organisation in Ireland, with the potential for optional placement(s) to placement partner organisation(s).
+Placements can be up to three months either in the outgoing phase or in the return phase.